SAP-samples/teched2025-DT265/exercises/ex1/README.md

 #### Review the Created Content of Your Web Application

 1. Open the *Content Manager*.
-2. The *Poetry Slam Manager Role* and the *Poetry Slam Visitor Role* were automatically created.
+2. The **Poetry Slam Manager* Role* and the *Poetry Slam Visitor Role* were automatically created.
 The names in the *ID* fields are the name of the role collections that are created in the SAP BTP cockpit of the consumer account that handles the access for the application content.
 3. Select one of the roles.
 4. The *Poetry Slams* and the *Visitors* apps are automatically assigned.
-These were defined in the provided application.
+These were defined in the provided *Poetry Slam Manager* application.

 #### Create a Launchpad Site